KevinKra/Notes/certifications/aws/developer/resource2.md

 #### DynamoDB Auto Scaling

-**DynamoDB auto scaling actively manages throughput capacity for tables and global secondary indexes.** With auto scaling, you define a range (upper and lower limits) for read and write capacity units.
+**DynamoDB auto scaling actively manages throughput capacity for tables and global secondary indexes.** With auto-scaling, you define a range (upper and lower limits) for read and write capacity units.
 You also define a target utilization percentage within that range.

-With DynamoDB auto scaling, a table or a global secondary index can increase its provisioned read and write capacity to handle sudden increases in traffic, without request throttling.
+With DynamoDB auto-scaling, a table or a global secondary index can increase its provisioned read and write capacity to handle sudden increases in traffic, without request throttling.
 When the workload decreases, DynamoDB auto scaling can decrease the throughput so that you don't pay for unused provisioned capacity.

 #### Reserved Capacity